 Wikipedia’s depreciation page is not easy to read, but has good information with links to specifics like MACRS (Modified Accelerated Cost Recovery System, the IRS’s method of depreciation and tables.) and for Canadians, CCA (Capital Cost Allowance for the Canada Revenue Agency can be found on Wikipedia as well.

 Are you thinking about upgrading your asphalt sealcoating equipment with a bigger machine to expand how much work you can do?

-As of 2017, under Section 179 of the IRS tax code, businesses can deduct the full purchase price of qualifying equipment bought before the end of the tax year.
-That means you can make a sound business decision while improving the quality of your work.
+As of 2017, under Section 179 of the IRS tax code, businesses can deduct the full purchase price of any qualifying equipment bought before the end of the tax year.
+That means you can make a sound financial decision for your business while improving the quality of your work.
 Consider it a reinvestment in your company.

-When you know what the depreciation rate of your asphalt sealcoating equipment, you avoid making bad financial decisions.
-You'll also know when your current asphalt sealcoating equipment is no longer a significant write-off and if it’s the right time to expand and purchase additional sealcoat equipment, vehicles, or computers.
+When you know the depreciation rate of your asphalt sealcoating equipment, you can avoid making bad financial decisions.
+You'll also know when your current asphalt sealcoating equipment is no longer a significant write-off, and if it’s the right time to expand and purchase additional sealcoating equipment, vehicles, or computers.

 Don’t Be Afraid To Learn The Basics Of Business Finances

-Give your accountant a call (or start looking for one).
+Give your accountant a call, or start looking for one.
 Find out what the current, depreciated value is of all your sealcoat equipment, and what the percentage is for writing it off.
-Do your simple math to find out how much you will write off for your current asphalt sealcoating equipment this coming year.
+Do simple math to find out how much you will write off for your current asphalt sealcoating equipment this coming year.